CPT401 Research Methods Part 2: Scientific Method |

 • A conjecture, based on knowledge obtained

-while formulating the question, that
+while formulating the question, that may explain

 the observed behavior.